 - Access to a physically secure area using an identity card with an embedded chip (a smartcard) and a hand-scan biometric: This represents a two-factor authentication process: it relies on something the individual has (the smartcard) and something the individual is (the biometric).

-- Access to a secure area using a valid magnetic strip card, a four-digit PIN code and a hand-scan biometric: This represents a three-factor authentication process: it relies on something that the individual knows (the PIN), something that the individual has (the card), and something that the individual is (the biometric.)
-All three factors must be satisfied in order for the individual to gain entry.
+- Access to a secure area using a valid magnetic strip card, a four-digit PIN code and a hand-scan biometric: This represents a three-factor authentication process: it relies on something that the individual has (the card), something that the individual knows (the PIN), and something that the individual is (the biometric.)

-True two-factor or three-factor authentication requires using elements from two or three of the above categories.
-Authentication based on two elements from the same category, for example an account number and a password-both things that someone knows-is more appropriately referred to as “multi-layer authentication.”
+Authentication based on two elements from the same category, for example an account number and a password-both things that someone knows-is more appropriately referred to as multi-layer authentication, not multi-factor authentication.

 Identification and authentication are fundamentally about the management of risk:

 - The risk to the organization of, through bad identification or authentication practices, either denying access to a legitimate customer or giving access to an impostor; or,

 - The risk to individuals that their personal information is lost or inappropriately disclosed, and that their identity, finances, or privacy are compromised.